Alfresco/docs-alfresco/intelligence-services/latest/config/comprehend.md

   * `application/vnd.alfresco.ai.features.v1+json` for entity recognizers
   * `application/vnd.alfresco.ai.classifiers.v1+json` for classifiers
 * `maxResults` - the maximum number of results (entities/categories) that should be used in Alfresco Content Services.
 It makes sense to use a large value when searching for entities in a document, and a very small value when trying to identify a category for an entire document
-* `minConfidence` - the minimum confidence for a result (from 0 to 1).
+* `minConfidence` - the minimum confidence for a result (between 0 and 1).
 A lower value can be used when the maximum number of values is small (i.e. for classification).

 ### Custom AI property mapping